-Hand-held device cheaply, quickly diagnosis malariaApril 23rd, 2013 in Diseases, Conditions, Syndromes /
+Hand-held device cheaply, quickly diagnosis malariaApril 23, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 A Case Western Reserve University student-led startup aimed at saving lives through faster, better and cheaper malaria diagnosis won the 2013 LaunchTown Entrepreneurship Business Idea Competition at the University of Akron and took ninth-place—out of 1,200 entries—at the Rice Business Plan Competition, in the last two week.
 The team's product, based on common items, is a hand-held device that detects a magnetic substance that malaria parasites release when digesting red blood cells.